callum-mccracken/npsm/README.md

 ``git clone --recurse-submodules https://github.com/callum-mccracken/npsm``

+To get the latest version, do this:

+`git pull origin master`

 Then, make sure you have some kind of way to download python packages, e.g. Anaconda.
 We won't need much, but we will need numpy and matplotlib for sure.